News

 On Feb.
 12, Noem toured a vault containing 188,218 pounds of seized drugs, including 100,000 pounds of methamphetamine, 59,000 pounds of cocaine, and 7,400 pounds of fentanyl—equivalent to 1.7 billion lethal doses.

-She said the inflow of fentanyl has dropped 56 percent under the Trump administration and urged California to work with DHS, ICE, and local law enforcement agencies to keep criminals and illicit drugs off the streets “before they poison more Americans,” citing several parents who have lost children to fentanyl overdoses.
+She said the inflow of fentanyl has dropped by 56 percent under the Trump administration and urged California to work with DHS, ICE, and local law enforcement agencies to keep criminals and illicit drugs off the streets “before they poison more Americans,” citing several parents who have lost children to fentanyl overdoses.

-“The cartels traffic, they torture, they behead human beings, and they enrich themselves and profit off of American deaths, and that’s why President Trump took action and designated them as foreign terrorist organizations on day one,” Noem said.
+“The cartels traffic, they torture, they behead human beings, and they enrich themselves and profit off of American deaths, and that’s why President [Donald] Trump took action and designated them as foreign terrorist organizations on day one,” Noem said.

 U.S. Border Patrol Chief Michael Banks criticized the Biden administration for its lax border security and “catch-and-release” policies that pulled thousands of Customs and Border Protection (CBP) agents off the line from ports of entry to process millions of illegal aliens.